robertready/robertready.github.io/_pages/about.md

 <h3> About Me: </h3>
 <p> I am an Associate Professor of Finance at the University of Oregon's Lundquist College of Business.
-My research interests are in macroeconomics, international finance, and commodities. </p>
+My research interests are in Asset Pricing, macroeconomics, international finance, and commodities. </p>

 <h3> Contact: </h3>
 <p style = "margin-top: 0em;margin-bottom :.25em"> University of Oregon </p>